 Mr. Vaghefi emphasized that although it is said that we expect more tours after Nowruz, there is still a long way to reach the number of tourists we had before the Covid 19 outbreak.
 There will be no large group of tourists in Iran, like 20 to 30.
 Instead, we expect smaller groups of 5 to 15 people.

 Mr. Vaghefi stated that most of the tourists who intend to travel to Iran are from European countries, and there is a higher demand in the European market.
-In the meanwhile, the requests are mainly targeting classic cultural destinations in Iran.
+In the meanwhile, the requests are mainly targeting classic cultural tours in Iran.
 However, there seems to be a change in the demands, in a way that more international tourists are seeking experimental tourism and eco-tourism in Iran.
 He highlighted that middle-aged tourists are still the dominant group traveling to Iran, yet with a different taste regarding their favorite destinations and type of experience.
 As mentioned before, we are witnessing more tourists with a preference towards experimental and nature tourism.

 Regarding the recent changes in the price of tours in Iran, Mr. Vaghefi said: “Considering the inflation in Iran’s economy, we are witnessing an increase in prices in various sectors, including accommodation and food, and the exchange rate has also increased significantly.
 Therefore, tour operators are allowed to increase their package prices up to 4-5 per cent, which is quite common around the world.
 Considering the unreasonable increase in prices in the past years which was mostly objected by our international partners, this is considered a positive change.